Larry Audlaluk: Activism and career

 Audlaluk emerged as a community leader in adulthood, and testified about his experiences to the Royal Commission on Aboriginal Peoples in 1993.
 Audlaluk unsuccessfully stood in the 2004 Nunavut general election in the Quttiktuq electoral district.

 Support for Israel

 In 1996, Audlaluk traveled to Israel and was described as "the Holy Land’s best known Inuk" due to his appearances on local television.
 In an article about the 2004 Nunavuk election, Nunatsiaq News stated that:"Audlaluk is also known for his frequent visits to the Holy Land where he’s become Israel’s favourite Inuk and Nunavut’s unofficial ambassador."

 What I Remember, What I Know

 What I Remember, What I Know was published in 2020.
 In addition to the Governor General's Awards, the book was also shortlisted for the 2021 J. W. Dafoe Book Prize.

-Honors
+Honours

 In 2007, he was inducted as a Member of the Order of Canada to honor his record of community service in Grise Fiord.